AirCastPL/CSharpCodeStandards/060_LanguageUsage.md

 Excluded
 ---------
+- ~~Floating point values should include at least one digit before the decimal place and one after.~~
 - ~~Never concatenate strings inside a loop.~~
 - ~~Always explicitly initialize arrays of reference types using a for loop.~~